Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 In this example I send message every 1000 seconds.
-You can send an hexadecimal message but it's maximal length is 12.
+You can only send an hexadecimal message but it's maximal length is 12.